 Introduce inclusive workplace policies

-When growing a diverse team, you need to consider re-evaluating your current policies and practices to facilitate diversity in the workplace.
-Processes such as providing on-site childcare, allowing flexible hours and allowing team members to take religious holidays are equally inclusive.
+When growing a diverse team, you need to consider re-evaluating your current policies and practices.
+This evaluation should facilitate diversity in the workplace.
+Processes such as providing on-site childcare, allowing flexible hours, and allowing team members to take religious holidays are equally inclusive.

-Inclusive workplace policies will express a broad spectrum of offerings.
-For example, for both men and women, inclusion should not begin and end with maternity or paternity leave – options for IVF and adoption leave should also be considered.
+Inclusive workplace policies should express a broad spectrum of offerings.
+For example, for both men and women, inclusion should not begin and end with maternity or paternity leave.
+Options for IVF and adoption leave should also be considered.

-Having dedicated diversity champions to provide advice or support to those who need it will hugely enhance your workplace culture and provide a place where people feel safe to express their thoughts and beliefs.
+Having dedicated diversity champions to provide advice or support will enhance your workplace culture.
+It creates a place where people feel safe to express their thoughts and beliefs.

 Ensuring everyone adheres to inclusive language should be considered across the board, whether written or spoken communication occurs.
 Address employees in line with their individual needs and traits to create a more harmonious and accepting work environment.